-True Story – American troops, Wehrmacht, SS and French Prisoners defending a medieval castle against SS Troops.
+True Story – American troops, Wehrmacht and French Prisoners defending a medieval castle against SS Troops.

 The Battle for Castle Itter, a really strange battle, occurred at the end of World War Two.
 Wehrmacht soldiers fought alongside U.S. troops against the Waffen SS.
 They were protecting high ranking French prisoners who had been held at the castle.